Arthritis and Osteoarthritis

 Chiropractic care has also proven effective at treating the main factor of osteoarthritis, altered joint mechanics.
 Additionally arthritis can be avoided altogether when a person makes their posture and range of motion important priorities.
 Patients who seek regular chiropractic care are much less likely to develop arthritis.

-Chiropractic care for arthritis includes improving symmetry, decreasing muscle spasms, and improving joint range of motion.
+Chiropractic care for arthritis includes improving symmetry, decreasing muscle spasms, and improving joint range of motion, as well as laser therapy.
 These therapies will help halt arthritis when used correctly and consistently.
 At the early stage of arthritis, chiropractic care and exercises may result in arthritis pain relief.
 The further the arthritis has progressed, the less pain relieving results a patient is likely to experience.
 Early treatment is the best defense against arthritis.

 Please note there are other forms of arthritis such as psoriatic and rheumatoid arthritis.
 To determine what kind of arthritis you may have, consult a professional.